h-a-y-a-s/snapscholar/README.md

 - Visual explanations improve learning, but **finding the right moments is hard**

 **Our Solution:**
-SnapScholar **automates the full learning-to-notes pipeline** - from any educational YouTube video to a comprehensive study guide in under 60 seconds.
+SnapScholar **automates the full learning-to-notes pipeline** - from any educational YouTube video to a comprehensive study guide in under 1-2 mins.

 ## Key features